marcjimz/azure-ai-search-parallel-indexers/README.md

 ## Example Usage

+## Configuration Setup

+Copy and update the `src/config.py.tpl` file, ultimately saving it to `src/config.py` with your values.

 ### Uploading Files and Managing Indexers

 The main.py script demonstrates how to use these classes to upload files, create data sources and indexers, and calculate indexer run times.